mkp170791/numpy/doc/neps/nep-0001-npy-format.rst

   read and write object arrays with the same generic interface as other arrays.

-- Be read and written using APIs provided in the numpy package itself without any other libraries.
-The implementation inside numpy may be in C if necessary.
+- Be read and written using APIs provided in the numpy_demo package itself without any other libraries.
+The implementation inside numpy_demo may be in C if necessary.

 The format explicitly *does not* need to: